 عن أبي هريرة رضي الله عنه عن النبي صلى الله عليه وسلم قال: من صام رمضان إيمانًا واحتسابًا، غفر له ما تقدم من ذنبه ” ((متفق عليه))

 Note that, the heaviest sin ever is to set a partner for your Creator.
-And the way to clear this sin is to declare your belief in the only One God, as well as to believe in His Messenger.
+And the way to clear this sin is to declare your belief in the only One God, as well as His Messenger.
 Indeed, this is the core of Islam’s message.